ibrahimcesar/react-lite-youtube-embed/README.md

   </div>
 );
 ```
+## Issues
+Please feel free to open an issue!

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 ### TO DO:
 - Add tests
+- More iframe control

 ## Thanks